×

 CoRiCal: Covid Risk Calculator

-The Immunisation Coalition has developed tools to help people who are unsure about COVID-19 vaccination assess the risks and benefits of COVID-19 vaccination, alongside the risk from COVID-19 infection.
+The Immunisation Coalition has developed a risk calculator tool and other tools to help people who are unsure about COVID-19 vaccination assess the risks and benefits of COVID-19 vaccination, alongside the risk from COVID-19 infection, including long-COVID.

 Advertising